Newedge to provide execution and clearing for London start-up GMEX

 GMEX is waiting for approval from the British regulator to become a multilateral trading facility, he said.

-Existing exchanges including the London Stock Exchange (LSE.L), ICE (ICE.N), Eurex (DB1Gn.DE), NYSE Euronext NYX.N and Nasdaq (NDAQ.O) are expanding into derivatives, such as interest-rate swaps, where banks have dominated.
+Existing exchanges including the London Stock Exchange , ICE, Eurex, NYSE Euronext and Nasdaq are expanding into derivatives, such as interest-rate swaps, where banks have dominated.

 Newedge will first offer execution and clearing services for GMEX's "Constant Maturity Future", a product designed to shake up the $600 trillion interest-rate swap market.